Kōpere Hou – Fresh Shorts 2022

 A shortlist of 18 teams will be invited to submit a Stage Two application.
 This detailed application is the same as previous years to ensure all bases are covered, from pre-production to delivery, that health and safety is addressed and the team have all the support they require to make the film.

-From the shortlist, six projects will receive $15,000 grants.
-The teams behind each of these projects will attend a two-day development workshop 19-20 March 2022 and be matched with an experienced industry practitioner to receive six weeks mentoring to get their project ‘shoot ready’.
-It has been our experience over several years that projects have greatly benefited from support to further develop the work before moving toward production.
+From the shortlist, six projects will receive $25,000 grants.
+The teams behind each of these projects will attend a two-day development workshop 01-02 April 2023 and be matched with an experienced industry practitioner to receive five weeks of mentoring to get their project ‘shoot ready’.
+Projects greatly benefit from this support to further develop the work before moving toward production.

 - Whiringa Tuatahi – Stage One Application Pointers